Elering/estfeed-datahub-docs/eng/06-agreements.md

 - A grid operator can only add grid agreements if they have a valid portfolio agreement (i.e. when the grid operator is in someone’s portfolio).
 The validity period is not taken into account.
 - An aggregator can only add aggregation agreements if they have a valid portfolio agreement (i.e. when the aggregator is in someone’s portfolio).
 The validity period is not taken into account.
 - An open supply agreement cannot be entered into without a valid grid agreement at the metering point.
 The duration of the open supply agreement cannot exceed the duration of the grid agreement at either end point.
-- An aggregation agreement cannot be entered into without a valid grid agreement at the grid metering point (also called the master metering point).
+- An aggregation agreement cannot be entered into without a valid grid agreement at the parent metering point.
 The duration of the aggregation agreement cannot exceed the duration of the grid agreement at either end point.

 Other rules: